avkewalr-msft/live-video-analytics/utilities/video-analysis/yolov3-onnx/readme.md

 The entire /images folder will be copied to ./images on your host machine.
 Image files have the following format dd_mm_yyyy_HH_MM_SS.jpeg

-## Upload docker image to Azure container registry
+## Upload Docker image to Azure container registry

 Follow instruction in [Push and Pull Docker images  - Azure Container Registry](http://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli) to save your image for later use on another machine.